MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 What's the story?
 What should readers learn from this map?
 What data do you need to tell that story effectively?

-The story I plan to tell is where are these monsters reported to live?
+The story I plan to tell is: where are these monsters reported to live in the US Great Lakes area?
 What are their names?
 For reference, what lakes and states or provinces are they in?
 The story you want to tell might be different, so feel free to make adjustments as needed.

 ## Download Data
 If you haven't already, download the workshop data from the [online repository](https://ucdavis.box.com/s/ozobvtvehgmsnfrizwb2darqfsoqmmgq).
+If you downloaded a .zip file, unzip the data to a folder you can easily find.

 The data we have to work with today is:
 * Lake Monsters - LakeMonsters.gpkg - locations of lake monsters; global distribution
-* Lakes - Lakes_GreatLakes-Area.gpkg - a clip of the Natural Earth Data lakes dataset for the Great Lakes and areas adjacent
+* Lakes - Lakes_GreatLakes-Area.gpkg - a clip of the [Natural Earth Data](https://www.naturalearthdata.com/) lakes dataset for the Great Lakes and areas adjacent
-* States - US_CAN_Admin1.gpkg - a clip of the Natural Earth Data states and provinces data for the US and Canada (I'm going to refer to these as "states" for simplicity, but I want to acknowledge that this includes Canadian provinces as well.)
+* States - US_CAN_Admin1.gpkg - a clip of the [Natural Earth Data](https://www.naturalearthdata.com/) states and provinces data for the US and Canada (I'm going to refer to these as "states" for simplicity, but I want to acknowledge that this includes Canadian provinces as well.)

 Geopackage (.gpkg) is a single file, open vector format.
 We're using it today because it's one file per dataset (unlike Shapefile), which makes data management so much easier.
 See the README.txt file that comes with the data download for more details and sources of the data.